 Find your center: That’s my motto for success in the workplace, and in life.

-As executive vice president for Booz Allen’s digital business, I know that my center—what makes me happy in connecting with clients—is my passion for developing digital solutions that are both cutting edge and truly meaningful to people’s lives.
+As leader, I know that my center—what makes me happy in connecting with clients—is my passion for developing solutions that are both cutting edge and truly meaningful to people’s lives.

 And when I’m not working, I’m also living by that motto, whether trolling for tuna in the Gulfstream or practicing tai chi.

-Executive Vice President Greg Wenzel leads our Digital Solutions initiative focusing on the Internet of Things.
-He and his teams deliver modular agile solutions that integrate deep understanding of mission and systems development with the latest technologies in social, mobile, and cloud computing.
+Previously, he led our Strategic Innovation Group (SIG) Digital Solutions initiative focused on transforming Booz Allen Systems Delivery into a modern Digital Solutions provider.
+He and his teams delivered modular agile solutions that integrate deep understanding of mission and systems development with the latest technologies in social, mobile, and cloud computing.

-Throughout his career, Greg has helped defense clients achieve enterprise efficiency through re-use and integration focusing on the continued net-centric transformation of IT systems.
-He is working with Army, Navy, Air Force, and defense clients to architect and implement net-centric solutions across the DoD C2ISR enterprise.
-In addition, Greg is the chairman of the board for the Association for Enterprise Information, a National Defense Industrial Association affiliate.
+Throughout his career at Booz Allen, Greg has helped defense clients achieve enterprise efficiency through re-use and integration focusing on the continued net-centric transformation of IT systems.
+He has worked with Army, Navy, Air Force, and defense clients to architect and implement net-centric solutions across the DoD enterprise.

-Before joining the firm, Greg served as chief architect for several commercial B2B exchanges while at Aestix.com.
+Previously, Greg served as chief architect for several commercial B2B exchanges while at the commercial spin-off, Aestix.com.
 Prior to Aestix, he was chief engineer for several distributed applications supporting multiple clients across DoD, including the Defense Advanced Research Projects Agency; the Defense Intelligence Agency; the Defense Communications Agency-Command, Control, Communications, and Computer Systems Defense Information Systems Agency; Air Force; and Army.
 In addition, Greg served 8 years in the U.S. Army National Guard/Reserves as a combat engineer (sapper) and achieved the rank of captain.

 Greg holds a B.S. in computer science from Clarion University of Pennsylvania and an M.S. in computer science from Johns Hopkins University.